kyletolle/the-mechanism-collection/index.md

 creation myth.

 The original myth says the Song constantly plays and refines itself.
 We are the height of perfection so far.
-The Song of the focus of One through Three.
+The Song is the focus of One through Three.

 The author of the Fourth has a hatred for mankind.
 They are a harbinger of doom, and part of a group who honors pessimism.
 They re-interpret the tones